wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

    John makes use of Zoom for group video conferencing than can be recorded.

-2. From John, get an invite to the Slack channel used by developers.
+2. From John, get an email invite to the Slack channel used by developers (join the channels):

+   <a target="_blank" href="http://ywamconverge.slack.com/">http://ywamconverge.slack.com</a>

+   Click the "Channels" heading on the left pane.
+   Click on a channel name.
+Click on "Join Channel".

 3. Use your email to get a free GitHub account and let us know what your GitHub account name is.
 Then you can fork our GitHub to your own account.
 Create a branch under your account to make changes, then create a Pull/Merge Request.